Sam Talakai: Career

+He joined Glasgow Warriors on 21 August 2024.
+He made his competitive debut on 21 September 2024 against Ulster Rugby for the Glasgow side, becoming Glasgow Warrior No. 361.

 International

-On the 26th of November 2022, Talakai was substituted onto the field in place of Allan Alaalatoa in the 71st minute of the Wallabies game against Wales, marking his debut in which the Wallabies won 39 to 34.
+On 26 November 2022, Talakai was substituted onto the field in place of Allan Alaalatoa in the 71st minute of the Wallabies game against Wales, marking his debut in which the Wallabies won 39 to 34.